 Graphic Design | Brochure Design | Identity Design | Brand Love | Brand Strategy

+Creating brands with meaning is one of the things we enjoy doing most at the loft.
+This has never been more apparent than with our collaboration with The Leven Car Company.
+The Leven Car Company is a luxury car retailer which specialises in the sales and servicing of high-performance vehicles.
+The organisation was founded by Hugh and Chris McMahon (who previously owned The Lomond Audi Group.)
 They were looking to create a new organisation which had outstanding service at the heart of what it does.
 Aston Martin and Rolls Royce would be the first two brands to be adopted by the new brand and we were asked to create an identity which ‘would sit comfortably alongside two of the finest automotive brands in the world without looking out of place.’

-The brand we created for The Leven Car Company sitting alongside some of the finest automotive brands in the world – this includes Aston Martin, Rolls Royce, Ferrari, McLaren, Porsche, etc – as can be seen with the photographs above.
+The brand created for The Leven Car Company sitting alongside some of the finest automotive brands in the world – this includes Aston Martin, Rolls Royce, Ferrari, McLaren, Porsche, etc – as can be seen with the photographs above.

-The loft worked with the organisation on a number of other creative projects long after the completion of the brand identity.
+The loft worked with the organisation on a number of other creative projects long after the completion of the brand.
 One very special project was this brochure and campaign ‘The Collectors Edition’ showcasing three beautiful, specialist V8 Ferraris for Sale – the 360 Challenge Stradale, the 430 Scuderia and the incredible 458 Speciale.

-Alongside the brand identity, we worked very closely with the entire team at The Leven Car Company, to craft a brand statement that once again was full of purpose, meaning and would resonate with staff-members and customers alike.
+Alongside the brand identity, we worked closely with the entire team at The Leven Car Company, to craft a brand statement that once again was full of purpose, meaning and would resonate with staff-members and customers alike.

 Some of the very kind words we received from one of the Company’s Founders, Chris McMahon.